 - Rigidity is more

-- In this method, resin polymer is melted and then sprayed into the base fabric.
+- In this method, the resin polymer is melted and then sprayed onto the base fabric.
 For even distribution, proper care is required.

 Types of Fusing/Fusing Methods